 The Company is engaged in the development, marketing, and distribution of consumer health products in the United States.
 On August 24, 2016, the Company launched its first commercial product, ZanthoSynTM.
 On January 25, 2017, the Company began selling ZanthoSynTM to GNC stores in Hawaii on a wholesale basis.
+On August 10, 2017, the Company announced that it received a purchase order from GNC to stock and sell ZanthoSynTM in all GNC corporate stores in the United States.
 ZanthoSynTM is marketed as a novel astaxanthin dietary supplement with superior absorption and purity.
 Astaxanthin is a clinically studied ingredient with safe anti-inflammatory activity that supports joint health, cardiovascular health, metabolic health, and liver health.
 As a second generation product, the Company is developing CDX-085, its patented astaxanthin derivative, which could reduce the size/number of capsules or tablets required to achieve equivalent circulating levels of astaxanthin.
 The Company also plans to pursue pharmaceutical applications of astaxanthin and related compounds.